-- 13.3 Staff must ensure that they create a school environment where pupil safety is paramount and where unacceptable or unsafe behaviour is not tolerated.
-Staff must be aware and alert to incidents of online abuse between children, consensual and non-consensual sharing of nude and semi-nude images, sexual violence and sexual harassment between pupils and bullying. - This includes upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification, or to cause the victim humiliation, distress or alarm.
-Staff must be alert to possible signs of child-on-child abuse.
-Inappropriate language must be rigorously and consistently challenged. - 13.4 All staff should understand, that even if there are no reports in their schools, it does not mean it is not happening, it may be the case that it is just not being reported.
-Staff are advised to maintain an attitude of 'it could happen here' and be vigilant to any signs. - 13.5 It is important that staff are aware that pupils may not find it easy to tell an adult about their abuse.
+This includes upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks for sexual gratification, or to cause the victim humiliation, distress or alarm.
+Team members must be alert to possible signs of child-on-child abuse.
+Inappropriate language must be rigorously and consistently challenged.

+- 13.4 All team members should understand, that even if there are no reports in their schools, it does not mean it is not happening, it may be the case that it is just not being reported.
+Team members are advised to maintain an attitude of 'it could happen here' and be vigilant to any signs. - 13.5 It is important that team members are aware that pupils may not find it easy to tell an adult about their abuse.
 Pupils can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report.
-For example, a friend may make a report, or a member of school staff may overhear a conversation that suggests a pupil has been harmed or a pupil's own behaviour might indicate that something is wrong.
-If staff have any concerns about a pupil's welfare, they should act on them immediately rather than wait to be told.
-Staff must act immediately and report any concerns regarding child-on-child abuse to the DSL. - 13.6 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
-Abuse that occurs online or outside of the school should not be downplayed and should be treated equally seriously. - 13.7 Staff should explain to pupils in an appropriate way that the law is in place to protect them rather than to criminalise them.
-This should be explained in a way that avoids alarming or distressing them. - 13.8 Child-on-child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, e.g. sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - · causing someone to engage in sexual activity without consent, - consensual and non-consensual sharing of nude and semi-nude images and or videos - upskirting - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group)
+For example, a friend may make a report, or a team member may overhear a conversation that suggests a pupil has been harmed or a pupil's own behaviour might indicate that something is wrong.
+If team members have any concerns about a pupil's welfare, they should act on them immediately rather than wait to be told.
+Team members must act immediately and report any concerns regarding child-on-child abuse to the DSL. - 13.6 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
+Abuse that occurs online or outside of the school should not be downplayed and should be treated equally seriously. - 13.7 Team members should explain to pupils in an appropriate way that the law is in place to protect them rather than to criminalise them.
+This should be explained in a way that avoids alarming or distressing them. - 13.8 Child-on-child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence, such as rape, assault by penetration and sexual assault - sexual harassment, e.g. sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, - consensual and non-consensual sharing of nude and semi-nude images and or videos - upskirting - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group)